enzo-project/enzo-e/doc/source/design/design-adapt.rst

 evolving resolution requirements of a simulation.
 The main complication is enforcing the "level-jump" condition, which prohibits adjacent blocks from being in non-consecutive mesh refinement levels.
+(Blocks are partitioned into "levels" based on how refined they are: more highly-refined blocks are in higher-numbered levels, with the "root-level" of the simulation defined as "level 0".
+The difference in resolution between any pair of successive levels L and L+1 (the "refinement factor") is always 2 in Enzo-E.)

 Maintaining the level-jump conditions may require refining blocks that would not otherwise be refined, or may require not coarsening blocks